stalep/jboss-aop/asintegration/src/etc/ReadMe-AS4.txt

-* If installing in a version before JBoss 4.0.4, you should leave javassist.jar and common-softvaluehashmap.jar in place in this folder.
+* If installing in a version before JBoss 4.0.4, you should leave javassist.jar in place in this folder.

-*If installing in jboss 4.0.4 or later, the classes contained in javassist.jar and common-softvaluehashmap.jar will already be available, and you should do the following to avoid versioning conflicts:
+*If installing in jboss 4.0.4 or later, the classes contained in javassist.jar will already be available, and you should do the following to avoid versioning conflicts:
 -move javassist.jar to ../../lib/javassist.jar